 It defines Prisms for all JSON types as e.g.:

-Prism[Json, JsonNumber] it is a great example of composition of same types of Optics.
-Besides of that, library uses different types composition in many places.
-Good example may be “zooming in” deeper into JSON structure.
+Prism[Json, JsonNumber] it is a great example of a composition of the same types of Optics.
+Besides that, the library uses different types of composition in many places.
+A good example may be “zooming in” deeper into JSON structure.
 You can access

 As we see it composes